 Some people simply have sensitive teeth and may develop them as they age.
 In these cases, your dentist can recommend both in-office treatments and at-home care options.
 In-office treatments include the application of desensitizing agents and/or protective coatings for your teeth.
 Over-the-counter or take-home products are often similar to in-office desensitizing agents but with a lower concentration.

 Relieve Your Sensitive Teeth

 If you are experiencing sensitive teeth, there are options available that can cure or at least manage the condition.
 Jeffrey D. Clark, DDS, is among the most respected dentists in the region, and he has substantial training and experience in helping patients deal with their uniquely sensitive teeth.
-If your teeth are sensitive, we recommend that you schedule an appointment with Scottsdale Dental Excellence as soon as possible.
+If your teeth are sensitive, we recommend that you schedule an appointment with Scottsdale Cosmetic Dentistry Excellence as soon as possible.
 Reach us today at 480 585 1853.